Damien Cook: Background

 Cook was born in Sutherland, New South Wales, Australia.
-He was educated at Endeavour Sports High School.
+He was educated at Endeavour Sports High School, where he also dabbled in rugby union and excelled in Australian Football, and Illawarra Sports High School.
 He is the nephew of former rugby league player Peter Phillips.

 Cook grew up in his home town of Helensburgh, New South Wales, in the Illawarra region of Australia.
 He was a state champion in the NSW Surf Life Saving Championships throughout his youth.

 He played his junior rugby league for the Helensburgh Tigers, before being signed by the Penrith Panthers.

 Playing career

 In 2010 and 2011, Cook played for the Penrith Panthers' NYC team.
 In 2012, he joined the Illawarra Cutters in the New South Wales Cup.
 On 30 October 2012, he signed a one-year contract with the St. George Illawarra Dragons starting in 2013.

 2013

 In round 6 of the 2013 NRL season, Cook made his NRL debut for St. George against the Wests Tigers.
 On 22 September, he was named on the interchange bench in the 2013 New South Wales Cup Team of the Year.
 On 6 November, he signed a two-year contract with the Canterbury Bulldogs starting in 2014.